eda-globetrotter/bolzano-elettromagnetismo/README.md

 # bolzano-elettromagnetismo
-Repository for notes and MATLAB code for engineering electromagnetics
+Repository for notes and MATLAB code regarding engineering electromagnetics